-Better finding: Nonconformity: The document control system is not completely effective.
-Objective Evidence: The Quality Auditor in the Blue Cell was using an uncontrolled form to record the results of first piece inspection.
+Better finding:

-Requirement: ISO 9001:2015, 7.5.3.1a
+- Nonconformity: Processes established to ensure company documents are controlled are not fully effective. - Objective Evidence: The Quality Auditor in the Blue Cell was using an uncontrolled form to record the results of first piece inspection. - Requirement: ISO 9001:2015, 7.5.3.1a

-"The document control system is not completely effective."
+"Processes established to ensure company documents are controlled are not fully effective."
 This focuses upon the systemic issue.
 A problem statement ought not to focus upon the incident.